-If you are worried about your financial circumstances, seek debt advice from Advice NI.
+If you are worried about your financial circumstances, debt advice is available from:

 Taking a payday loan

 If you have no alternative to a payday loan make sure:

 - you understand the costs and charges involved as rates higher than 1,000 per cent APR are common